brajeshwar/brajeshwar.github.io/_posts/2010/2010-12-18-osx-lion-make-way-for-the-king.md

----
-layout: post
-title: OSX Lion - Make way for the King
+# OSX Lion - Make way for the King
----

 Steve Jobs says that the <a href="http://www.apple.com/macosx/lion/">Lion</a> has been inspired by their efforts with iOS, resulting in an expanded use of multitouch gestures, an emphasis on iPad-like full screen applications and an App Store for OS X (which will also be coming to Snow Leopard).
 The Launchpad application launcher will give an iPad-like grid of icons allowing you to create iOS-style folders for applications and finally the all-new Mission Control will offer a unified view of all open windows, apps and dock.
 Expect the eighth major release of the world's most advanced operating system; Lion to roll out in the summer of 2011.